aaikedw/fada-import-specs/FADA-import-specs-new.md

 # Specifications FADA import tool
-_Version 10/04/2015_
+_Version 10/08/2015 - Draft V1.1_
 _Authors: Aaike De Wever, Michel Kapel_
 This document is used for launching a call for offers for developing the FADA import tool.
 This document is intended as a guidance for constructing the web application, but as it consists of a complex database and the reconciliation of the needs from ‘biologist’ users and the technical needs and possibilities, it is likely that specific requirements will have to be clarified and refined along the way.
+This version includes changes after the work of this tool was initiated.
 Supporting material for this specification document can be consulted at [https://github.com/aaikedw/fada-import-specs](https://github.com/aaikedw/fada-import-specs).

 ## 1. General background information